nashville-software-school/client-side-mastery/book-6-nashville-kennels/chapters/REACT_BASICS.md

-# Getting Started with React
+# Ch 2: Getting Started with React

 React is a library that was open sourced by the development team at Facebook with the sole purpose of managing how data is displayed to the user.
 It doesn't care about the database, it doesn't care how data is retrieved, and it doesn't care about how complex the rest of the application is.